systemd/systemd/docs/CODING_STYLE.md

   Furthermore, in all three groups, order all includes alphabetically so duplicate includes can easily be detected.

-- To implement an endless loop, use `for (;;)` rather than `while (1)`.
-  The latter is a bit ugly anyway, since you probably really meant `while (true)`.
-To avoid the discussion what the right always-true expression for an infinite while loop is, our recommendation is to simply write it without any such expression by using `for (;;)`.

 - Avoid leaving long-running child processes around, i.e. `fork()`s that are not followed quickly by an `execv()` in the child.
 Resource management is unclear in this case, and memory CoW will result in